 As we are a rescue, some of our cats may need special care, or be shy and not be suitable for some households.
 The more honest you are with us, the better the match!

 The cattery can be contacted by phone at: 03 384 0006.
-Though we are happy to take inquiries online and over the phone, potential adopters will need to visit the cattery before an adoption can take place.
+Though we are happy to take inquiries online and over the phone, potential adopters will need to make an appointment to visit the cattery before an adoption can take place.

 You will need permanent New Zealand residence.
-You will also need to visit our cattery in person at 14 Charlesworth Street, Woolston, Christchurch.
-You do not need to live in Christchurch, but we will never send a cat to someone sight unseen – you must visit in person first.
+You will also need to book an appointment to visit our cattery in person at 14 Charlesworth Street, Woolston, Christchurch.
+You do not need to live in Christchurch to adopt, but we will never send a cat to someone sight unseen – you must visit in person first.

 The homing process involves completing a short adoption form which outlines the terms of adopting a cat from CPL, and having most of the family meet the cat, especially any children who may be living with the cat or kitten.
 The re-homing staff will introduce you to the cats and show you around the cattery.
 If you own a dog you will be required to bring the dog into the cattery before we allow any adoption.
 This is not to judge your dog, but to observe the cats reactions.
 In the past we have seen unsuitable cats adopted out to a live with a dog (not by us).
 This has resulted in the cat becoming so stressed that it has ripped out most of its fur, almost injured itself trying to escape the dog or caused inappropriate toileting by the cat due to the stress.
 We believe in quality of life for our cats and try to be as fair to them as possible.
 You can wait until you have found a cat you are interested in to schedule bringing your dog into the cattery – that way no dog is waiting in a hot car while its humans tour the cattery.